popsolutions/openventilator/02_FlowDriver/WoodenBellows/Instructions.md

 ![](images/CutBellows.jpg)

-We also need an O ring to seal the hosetail.
-On a piece of rubber, draw a circle of between 45 and 55 mm diameter and cut it with a pair of scissors.
-On this circle, draw a circle of 22 mm and cut it out with a sharp knife.
+We also need some O-rings.
+First one to seal the hosetail.
+If you can't get a rubber seal ring with the hosetail, you can make one from a piece of left-over rubber.

+Then 2 O-rings for the carriage bolts.
+Instead of making them, maybe you have some available.
+To make them, cut a circle of 15 to 20 mm, and make a hole the size of your carriage bolts.
+You can use a washer as template.
+The small hole can be made with a punch, or with a small knife.
+It does not need to fit very tightly, it will seal on the flat area.

 ![](images/CutORing.jpg)